 The lifetime probability of default (lifetime PD) models for a contract have been prepared separately for personal and corporate customers.
 The PD models are substantially affected by the contract's credit rating, loan age (personal customers) as well as the model's sub-segment, which is determined for corporate customers on the basis the rating model and for personal customers on the basis of the product type.
 In addition, PD estimates are dependent on macroeconomic factors and their forecasts in each scenario.
-Change in GDP and real interest rates are used as macroeconomic factors have been divided by segment and a GDP change and the 12-month Euribor are used, for example, in home loans, where the effects of GDP and inflation have been deducted.
+Change in GDP and real interest rates are used as macroeconomic explanatory factors in the lifetime PD model for corporate exposures.
+In the lifetime PD model for personal customers, the macroeconomic factors have been divided by segment and a GDP change and the 12-month Euribor are used, for example, in home loans, where the effects of GDP and inflation have been deducted.
 The variables in revolving credit facilities include change in GDP and the real 3-month Euribor.

 The lifetime LGD consists of the following three components: 1) cure rate, 2) collateral return and 3) non-collateral return.
 The values of the components depend fundamentally on a product type, industry (companies), collateral type and the time how long the contract has been in default.